Starting out a new business venture?

 Very early you will come across two seemingly familiar terms: purchase order and invoice.

-The purchase order is a document indicating types, a number of products and services being sold.
-It details the items the buyer agrees to purchase for a certain price.
+The purchase order (PO) is a document indicating types, a number of products and services to be purchased.
+It details the items to be purchased for a certain price.
 It also includes the payment terms, shipment, other associated terms, and conditions.
 The customer sometimes creates a standing PO.
 The standing or blanket PO allows a company to order the same product multiple times using the same PO number over an extended purchase period.

 - Client’s information